-Sex Positive Movement
+Sex Positive Movement – A Guide By YNA

-The Sex Positive Movement
+Guide to The Sex Positive Movement

-The sex-positive movement embraces a cultural philosophy that stems from the idea that sex and human sexuality can be a positive force in one’s life.
+The sex positive movement embraces a cultural philosophy that stems from the idea that sex and human sexuality can be a positive force in one’s life.
 This sex positive community promotes the acceptance of everyone’s sexual choices and lifestyles within safe and consensual environments.
 Sex positivity always includes the idea of consent and agreement of partners as a crucial aspect of sexual behavior and emphasizes the use of safe sex practices and healthy habits in the course of chosen activities.
 The central characteristic of the sex positive culture is that it rejects the notion that sex is somehow shameful or bad and instead tries to promote a positive view of natural urges, sexual pleasure, and diversity.

-Sex positivity celebrates sex as natural and healthy.
+Sex positive celebrates sex as natural and healthy.
 All forms of consensual sex are acknowledged and accepted within the movement.
 There are no moral judgments about choice of sexual activities, preference of partners, or erotic experimentation.
 The sex positive movement promotes equality for the LGBT, queer and alternative lifestyle communities.
 Sexual diversity is open to be explored and celebrated.
 Within the sex positive attitude, varied sexual practices such as masturbation, BDSM, polyamory, and role-playing can be safely embraced ways to explore intimacy and pleasure.

-Sex Positive Attitude
+Sex Positive Attitude:

 Having an open attitude about sex, human desire, and intimacy can really help us feel more confident, comfortable, and content with our lives.
-Since sex positivity is all about acceptance, many people feel liberated and happy when they leave their biases and shame behind.
+Since the sex positive philosophy is all about acceptance, many people feel liberated and happy when they leave their biases and shame behind.
 Learning to love and value our own bodies is a crucial process of the movement.
 Sexual wants and needs are nothing to feel guilty about; the sex positive community is a safe place for people to explore who they are and who they want without the damaging criticisms of the traditionally sex negative aspects of society.

-Perhaps the most constructive part of sex positivity is that it gives people the ability to respect their sexuality and good reasons to value pleasure in their life.
+Perhaps the most constructive part of the sex positive movement is that it gives people the ability to respect their sexuality and good reasons to value pleasure in their life.
 Sex is important!
 It is a normal aspect of relationships, it feels good, it relieves stress, and it’s just plain fun and exciting.
 Sex positivity means accepting sexuality as an integral and essential part of ourselves and our lives.
 This also lets us accept people for who they are on deeper levels.
 Beyond the personal aspects of sex positivity, there is also a social aim.
 The sex positive movement strives for a world in which everyone feels comfortable with themselves and doesn’t harbor judgments against others based on their sexual preferences.